This post contains affiliate links. Read more of my disclosure policy here.

 MailerLite offers both chat and email support and has an extensive Knowledge Base with over 100 help articles in case you get stuck.
 You can check out their Getting Started Guide here.
 MailerLite also continues to add more features every month, making it the perfect email marketing provider for growing bloggers and business owners.

-Want more blogging-related posts?
+Want more blogging and social media-related posts?

 - How to Start Your Own Blog